What We Do

 The network supports country practitioners and their partners by:

-Through innovative, highly participatory, and action-oriented collaborative learning approaches, we support member countries to identify practical approaches and good practices to mitigate and prevent backsliding in vaccine coverage, drive sustainable introduction of key missing vaccines, and promote increased immunisation equity and sustainability.
+Through innovative, highly participatory, and action-oriented collaborative learning approaches, we support member countries to identify promising strategies and good practices to mitigate and prevent backsliding in vaccine coverage, drive sustainable introduction of key missing vaccines, and promote increased immunisation equity and sustainability.
 These approaches include in-person and virtual learning exchanges, learning circles, in-person and virtual study tours, country institutional twinning, direct country-to-country linkages, and collaborative problem-solving sessions.

-By working with and through local and regional partners, we ensure uptake of the knowledge, experiences, and good practices gained through these engagements into transformational change in country immunisation programmes.
+By working with and through local and regional partners, we ensure uptake of the knowledge, experiences, and good practices gained through network engagements into transformational change in country immunisation programmes.
 This collaborative learning process increases country ownership and sustainability of implemented good practices and proven approaches.
-To ensure learnings are continuously shared throughout the network and to provide a virtual space for engagement, we maintain a web platform with recordings of engagements, interviews with immunisation practitioners, briefs and blogs synthesizing learnings, a curated library of resources from our network of global partners, and a discussion forum for peer-to-peer and practitioner-to-expert dialogue.
+To ensure learnings are continuously shared throughout the network and to provide a virtual space for engagement, we maintain a website with recordings of engagements, interviews with immunisation practitioners, briefs and blogs synthesizing learnings, a curated library of resources from our network of global partners, and a community discussion forum for peer-to-peer and practitioner-to-expert dialogue.

 Linked Theory of Change (ToC)